ConsultingMD/blog/source/_posts/2015-05-18-convention-over-intention.markdown

 1. We'll have to patch the gem.
 2. And then the generated SQL will only work for very slow definitions of "work"
+3. Unless we upgrade out of Rails 3.2

 ### We need to patch the gem